1. Skip to content

 1.1.1 dig-class11

 This model can recognize full digits.
 It was the first model version.
-All intermediate states shown a "N" for not a number.
-But in post process it uses older values to fill up the "N" values if possible.
+All intermediate states shown a N for not-a-number (aka.
+NaN).
+But in post process it uses older values to fill up the N values if possible.

-It's possibly a good fallback, if dig-cont/dig-class100 results are not good.
+It's possibly a good fallback, if dig-cont or dig-class100 results are not good.

 • well suited for LCD digits

 • the ExtendedResolution option is not supported.
-(Only in conjunction with ana-class100 / ana-cont)
+(Only in conjunction with ana-class100 or ana-cont)

 These models are used to get a continuous reading with intermediate states.
-To see what the models are doing, you can go to the Recognition page.
+To see what the models are doing, you can go to the Recognition page of your device.

 • suitable for all digit displays.